-Determination of the Expected Loss
+Determination of the expected loss

-Typically, DBRS assigns EL Ratings to Pass-Through Instruments related to loan portfolios that could be securitised in an asset class for which DBRS has a rating methodology.
+Typically, DBRS assigns EL Ratings to loan portfolios that could be securitised in an asset class for which DBRS has a rating methodology.
 Often, in the rating process for securitisations DBRS determines the nominal expected loss of the securitised portfolio in accordance with the relevant rating methodology.
 DBRS notes that the nominal expected loss typically also includes expected loss due to operational risk considerations.
 The expected loss is defined as the loss DBRS expects for a loan portfolio in its base case at the time of the analysis.
 As such, the portfolio's expected loss and by extension the EL Rating do not consider "rating stresses" in terms of defaults, recoveries or other relevant credit risk factors.

-The nominal expected loss for the loan portfolio backing the Pass-Through Instrument is the starting point for the determination of the EL Rating, together with the expected timing of defaults and losses.
+The nominal expected loss for the loan portfolio is the starting point for the determination of the EL Rating, together with the expected timing of defaults and losses.
 Default and loss timing is typically also derived by applying the relevant rating methodology for the analysed portfolio.
-Based on these inputs, DBRS follows a three-step approach to assess the expected loss of the loan portfolio backing the Pass-Through Instrument and that determines to a large extent the EL Rating:
+Based on these inputs DBRS follows a three-step approach to assess the loan portfolio's expected loss that determines the EL Rating: